xebia/VisualReview-protractor/example-project/README.md

 node_modules/.bin/protractor protractor.js
 ```

-Finally, to see the screenshots, open the VisualReview web app ([http://localhost:7000](http://localhost:7000)).
+To see the screenshots, open the VisualReview web app ([http://localhost:7000](http://localhost:7000)).
 Navigate to `myProject` -> `mySuite` and open the latest run.

 Try changing the `spec.js` test a bit and run the test again to view and evaluate changes between runs.